nikolayg/nikgrozev-website/_posts/blog/2015-07-01-reshaping-in-pandas-pivot-pivot-table-stack-and-unstack-explained-with-pictures.md

 In fact Pandas allows us to stack/unstack on any level of the index so our previous explanation was a bit simplified :).
 Thus, in the previous example we could have stacked on the outermost index level as well!
-However the default (and most typical case) is to stack/unstack on the innermost index level.
+However, the default (and most typical case) is to stack/unstack on the innermost index level.

 Stacking and unstacking can also be applied to data with flat (i.e. non-hierchical) indices.
 In this case, one of the indices is de facto removed (the columns index if stacking, and the rows if unstacking) and its values are nested in the other index, which is now a MultiIndex.
-Therefore the result is always a Series with a hierarchical index.
+Therefore, the result is always a Series with a hierarchical index.
 The following example demonstrates this:

 <figure>
   <img src="/assets/images/Reshaping in Pandas - Pivot Pivot-Table Stack and Unstack explained with Pictures/stack-simple2.png" width="100%">